NormalGaussian/saggy/README.md

 * Offer bundled age/sops, and default to it
 * Support non-age encryption that sops supports
-* Support more locations for keyfiles
+* Support more and better locations for keyfiles
 * Support piping
 * Officially support windows and darwin
 * Support groups